shivaksk1/countdown-timer/README.md

-# Smart Countdown Timer implemented in React.js
+# Smart Countdown Timer in React.js

 The user can set the Countdown value and start the timer.
 The timer supports the following features: